Advice and information for patients

 However you should seek medical advice for the following:

-- If the pain is severe or knee is hot or very swollen
+If the pain is severe or the foot or ankle is hot, red or very swollen

-- If you have tingling or numbness in the leg
+If you have tingling or numbness in the foot

 If you develop acute foot/ankle pain at the same time as feeling unwell you should see your doctor immediately.

 There's good evidence to show that shoes that don't fit properly can cause foot pain.

 Your foot may change size with weight gain/loss, arthritis, age and swelling.
 Footwear should fit properly and support and comfort should be the main consideration.